spatie/laravel-binary-uuid/README.md

 [![StyleCI](https://styleci.io/repos/110949385/shield?branch=master)](https://styleci.io/repos/110949385)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-binary-uuid.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-binary-uuid)

 There are some use case where you want to use uuids as a primary key in your database.
-Unfortunately using a regular uuid can be quite slow.
+Unfortunately using a regular uuid as a primary keep is guaranteed to be slow.

-This package solves that performance problems by storing a slightly tweaked binary version of the uuid.
+This package solves the performance problem by storing slightly tweaked binary versions of the uuid.
 You can read more about this storing mechanism here: [http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/](http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/).

+Want to test the perfomance improvements on your system?
+No problem, we've included [benchmarks](#running-the-benchmarks).

 The package currently only supports MySQL and SQLite.

 ## Installation